OpenGenus/cosmos/guides/coding_style/java/style.md

 Comments
 ---
 Comments should have a space following the double slashes.
 Any multiline comments should be created with the /\*\*/ delimiters.
+Documentation comments should have two asterisks following the first slash.
+Javadoc tags should be followed by an @ symbol.

 ```Java
 // Single line comment, with space after slashes